stemlock/Lyft_Bay_Wheels_Ridership_BigQuery_Analysis/README.md

 BigQuery or the bq command line tool.
 Paste your questions, queries and answers below.

-- Question 1: Out of all the day-of-week, hour-of-day pairs that have at least 10,000 trips, what are the combinations of days and starting hours?
+- Question 1: Out of the day-of-week, hour-of-day pairs that have at least 10,000 trips, what are the combinations of days and starting hours?

   * Answer: The pairings are every combination of days from Monday to Friday, and hours from 7:00 to 9:00 and from 16:00-18:00.
   * SQL query: